diffpy/diffpy.utils/news/resample-relocation.rst

 **Changed:**

-* Moved resampler out of parsers, new path is diffpy.utils.resample
+* Moved resampler out of parsers, new path is diffpy.utils.resampler

 **Deprecated:**